What is Long-Term Care?

 The medical expenses the person has incurred are then subtracted from his or her income.
 If the remaining income does not exceed the state’s income limit, the person is eligible as medically needy.

 The medically needy income limit varies considerably from state to state.
-In most of the states that cover the medically needy, the income limit for an individual is less than $500 a month.
+In most of the states that cover the medically indigent, the income limit for an individual is less than $500 a month.

 Income-Only or Miller Trusts